SDK4319/SecurityTraps/README.md

 # SecurityTraps
-The 1st objective: Break this horrible thing. (https://www.securitytraps.pl/)
+The 1st objective: beat this one (https://www.securitytraps.pl/)

 https://www.securitytraps.pl/?d=about1656
 User Info